trentmilton/jquery.sd.tapirgo/README.md

 </form>
 ```

 You can place the above code anywhere inside one of the templates, where you want to display the searchbox.
-If the input element has the type attribute set to search, Tapirus will find it by default.
+If the input element has the type attribute set to search, jquery.sd.tapirgo will find it by default.

 # Options